kghilothia06/customer_analysis/README.md

 In second dataset, it tracks each user's activity over a period of 8 days and eventually does he buy the product or not

 LSTM network built for CAR with 69% accuracy having 3 LSTM layers

+LSTM network built by combining static info of customer with his sequential interaction.
+75% accuracy achieved!